Herbal Care Questions

 Can a postpartum doula help me with depression?

 Postpartum doulas are not therapists, and cannot diagnose or treat depression, but they are trained to recognize the potential signs.
-She can provide resources for you to receive treatment, and nurture you at home while you are healing, helping you to gain confidence in mothering your baby.
+The doula can provide resources for you to receive treatment, and nurture you at home while you are healing, helping you to gain confidence in mothering your baby.

-Can a postpartum doula help me with breastfeeding troubles?
+Can a postpartum doula help me with lactation troubles?

 What areas do you serve?